-- Financial performance of each major cost centre - Liquidity performance - Activity performance against indicators and targets in the performance agreement for BHI - Advice on the achievement of strategic priorities identified in the performance agreement for BHI.
+- Financial performance of each major cost centre - Liquidity management and performance - Activity performance against indicators and targets in the performance agreement for BHI

+- Advice on the achievement of strategic priorities identified in the performance agreement for BHI - Year to date and end of year projections on capital works and private sector initiatives.

+It is noted that BHI does not have any Special Purpose and Trust funds.
 Letters to management from the Auditor-General, Minister for Health and the NSW Ministry of Health relating to significant financial and performance matters are also tabled at the Finance and Performance Committee.

-D MAINTAINING HIGH STANDARDS OF PROFESSIONAL AND ETHICAL CONDUCT
+STANDARD 5: MAIN TAINING HIGH STANDARDS OF PROFESSIONAL AND ETHICAL CONDUCT

-BHI has adopted the NSW Health Code of Conduct to guide all staff and contractors in ethical conduct.
+BHI has adopted the NSW Health Code of Conduct to guide all staff and contractors in professional conduct and ethical behaviour.